-Note: Students enrolled in the EdD program may repeat EDD900, EDD901, EDD902, EDD903, EDD904, EDD905 up to three (3) times.
-Teacher credential students in the internship option may repeat INT504 up to four (4) times.
+Note: Teacher credential students in the internship option may repeat INT504 up to four (4) times.

 Grade Changes

 The University recognizes the right of every student to challenge and/or appeal a grade.
 Students are free to make general inquiries about grades, but are required to follow the published policies and procedures for formal appeals and requests for grade changes.
 Please refer to Grade Appeals area within this Catalog.